"The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software"

 - Do not use Windows Vista or Windows 2008 R1 as monitoring stations for WMI-based network monitoring.

-- If possible use Windows 2003 R2 Server for WMI based network monitoring (followed by XP and Windows 7/2008 R2).
+- If possible use Windows Server 2008 R2 for WMI based network monitoring (or Windows 7).

-- If you cannot run PRTG on Windows XP/Windows 2003 consider setting up a remote probe with XP for the WMI monitoring.
-(You still get far better WMI monitoring performance with a remote probe on a virtual machine running Windows XP or Windows 2003 than on any bare metal system running Windows Vista/Windows 2008 R1.)
+- If you cannot run PRTG on Windows Server 2008 R2, consider setting up a remote probe for the WMI monitoring.
+(You still get far better WMI monitoring performance with a remote probe on a virtual machine running Windows Server 2008 R2 than on any bare metal system running Windows Vista/Windows 2008.)

 - Consider switching to SNMP-based monitoring for large networks.
 Using SNMP you can easily monitor 10 times as many nodes as with WMI (on the same hardware).